 The 2023 Indenture provides that if Mr. Wynn, together with certain related parties, in the aggregate beneficially owns a lesser percentage of the voting power of the outstanding common stock of the Company than is beneficially owned by any other person, a change of control will have occurred.
 The 2025 Indenture and the 2027 Indenture each provides that if any event constitutes a "change of control" under the 2023 Indenture, it will constitute a change of control under the 2025 Indenture and the 2027 Indenture, respectively.
-If the Stockholders Agreement is determined not to be enforceable pursuant to Elaine P. Wynn's cross claim, Mr. Wynn would not beneficially own or control Elaine P. Wynn's shares, which could increase the likelihood that a change in control may occur under the Wynn Las Vegas, LLC debt documents.
-Under the 2023 Indenture, the 2025 Indenture and the 2027 Indenture, if (1) a change of control occurs and (2) at any time within 60 days after that occurrence, the 2027 Indenture, the ratings of the 2027 WLV Notes have decreased below the ratings assigned to the 2027 WLV Notes on the date they were issued, as described in the 2027 Indenture, the Company is required to make an offer to each applicable holder to repurchase all or any part of such holder's notes at a purchase price equal to 101% of the aggregate principal amount thereof plus accrued and unpaid interest on the notes purchased, if any, to the date of repurchase the notes have been previously called for redemption).
+If the Stockholders Agreement is determined not to be enforceable pursuant to Elaine P. Wynn's cross claim, Mr. Wynn would not beneficially own or control Elaine P. Wynn's shares, which could increase the likelihood that a change in control occurs and (2) at any time within 60 days after that occurrence, the 2023 Indenture, the 2025 Notes, as applicable, are rated below investment grade by both rating agencies that rate such notes and, in the case of the 2027 Indenture, the ratings of the 2027 WLV Notes have decreased below the ratings assigned to the 2027 WLV Notes on the date they were issued, as described in the 2027 Indenture, the Company is required to make an offer to each applicable holder to repurchase all or any part of such holder's notes at a purchase price equal to 101% of the aggregate principal amount thereof plus accrued and unpaid interest on the notes purchased, if any, to the date of repurchase (unless the notes have been previously called for redemption).
 The Wynn Cross Defendants will vigorously defend against the claims asserted against them.